 There are several different types of specialist surgeon you might see.

-Oral surgeons are also called maxillofacial surgeons.
+Oral surgeons are also called oral and maxillofacial surgeons.
 They are highly qualified, needing to be trained both as doctors and dentists.
 They specialise in the surgical treatment of a wide variety of conditions affecting the mouth, jaw, face and neck, including reconstructive surgery.

+Plastic surgeons are also part of the head and neck multidisciplinary teams.
 Plastic surgery means the moulding of the surface, and sometimes the deep structures of the human body.
 It can include reconstruction of an area where a cancer has been removed.
 Plastic surgery is common after surgery to remove a cancer of the head or neck.

 Neurosurgeons are surgeons who specialise in surgery to the brain and nervous system.